CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

           (right-censored).
 Defaults all True if censorship==None
     timeline: return the best estimate at the values in timelines (postively increasing)
-    columns: a length-1 array to name the column of the estimate.
+    label: a string to name the column of the estimate.
     alpha: the alpha value in the confidence intervals.
            Overrides the initializing alpha for this call to fit only.
     insert_0: add a leading 0 (if not present) in the timeline.